Wiubiki/RPhelper_twow/README.md

 ---

 ##🎨 Future Features (Planned)
-In-game GUI for adding & editing sayings (no need to edit LUA files manually).
+ - In-game GUI for adding & editing sayings (no need to edit LUA files manually).
-Druid Form Suppression (disable /say while in animal form).
+ - Druid Form Suppression (disable /say while in animal form).
+ - A Blood Elf sayings list for players with High Elf characters that want to roleplay as Blood Elves
-More sayings & spell support for Turtle WoW.
+ - More sayings & spell support for Turtle WoW.

 ---